Best Food & Cooking Classes in Marrakech

 Traditional Moroccan Tea Ceremony

-• Location: Various riads across Medina
+• Location: Various riads across the Medina

-• Duration & Price: 1–2 hours, approx. €20–€25 per person
+• Duration & price: 1–2 hours, approx. €20–€25 per person

 Traditional Moroccan Tea Ceremony